Hoyt Street station: Later years

-In 1981, the MTA listed the station among the 69 most deteriorated stations in the subway system.
+The New York City Transit Authority (NYCTA) announced plans in 1956 to add fluorescent lights above the edges of the station's platforms.
+In 1981, the Metropolitan Transportation Authority (MTA) listed the station among the 69 most deteriorated stations in the subway system.
 In 1982, the Urban Mass Transportation Administration gave a $66 million grant to the New York City Transit Authority.
 Part of the grant was to be used for the renovation of several subway stations, including Hoyt Street.
+The renovation of the Hoyt Street station was funded as part of the MTA's 1980–1984 capital plan.
 The station was renovated around the 1980s.

 In 1995, as a result of service reductions, the MTA was considering permanently closing the Hoyt Street station, as well as two or three other stations citywide, due to its proximity to other stations.
+An entrance to the southbound platform, with an elevator, opened in September 2023.
+The entrance's construction was funded entirely by Macy's department store, which owned the building above the entrance.